Elise Wassermann: Series 2

-Series 2 begins about a year after the events of series 1.
+Series 2, The Tunnel: Sabotage, begins about a year after the events of series 1.
 Elise has been promoted to Commander of her unit after Olivier accepts a new assignment in Paris.
 Her boyfriend, Gaël, is now living with her although she is having difficulty sharing her space with him.
 While attending a management class (which she takes to improve her leadership skills), she is called to the Folkestone to interview Chloe Fournier, a little girl whose mother, Madeleine and stepfather, Robert, were kidnapped in the Channel Tunnel.
 She is happy to reunite with Karl, who is in charge of the PPU where Chloe is being kept.
 Unfortunately, due to her condition, Elise is unable to properly communicate with the traumatised Chloe, and has to rely on the assistance of her colleague.
 That evening, Elise joins Karl's family for dinner, where she quickly notices that his marriage to Laura is on the rocks.

 Unbeknownst to the group, Robert Fournier, an ideological anarchist, had actually staged the kidnapping, and after executing Madeleine, leads his team in a major act of terrorism: with the help of some inside agents and his deceased wife's research, he hacks into the autopilot of a passenger plane and crashes it into the Channel, killing all on board.
 When Elise goes to investigate the wreckage with Karl and the rest of the police force, she bears witness to his violent and hostile reaction to a paparazzo trying to get close to the wreckage.
 Shortly afterwards, Olivier, who has arrived to assist with the investigation, covertly informs Elise about the truth behind the crash, warning her not to share it with anyone.

 After a member of Fournier's gang is identified and later apprehended, the team piece together the details of the plot, including Fournier's involvement.
 However, members of the cell storm the police station and try to break Rosa out.
 This leads to a hostage standoff, during which Rosa demands that Elise and Karl be brought in return for two hostages.
 Elise goes in alone, and Rosa questions her over the photo of her twin sister on her desk.
 Elise, in turn, goads Rosa into attacking her, causing Olivier to order his men in and attack.
-Before her death from Sepsis in hospital, Rosa lets slip the name "Koba," whom Elise believes may be the cell's leader.
+Before her death from sepsis in hospital, Rosa lets slip the name "Koba", who Elise believes may be the cell's leader.